 (1) When two or more sources combine into one source:

-(a) The sum of the netting basis for all the sources is the combined source netting basis.
+(a) The sum of the netting basis for all the sources for each regulated pollutant is the combined source netting basis for that regulated pollutant.

 (b) The combined source is regulated as one source, except:

-(A) the simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to New Source Review.
+(A) The simple act of combining sources, without an increase over the combined PSEL, does not subject the combined source to Major New Source Review.

-(B) if the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to New Source Review until an increase in the PSEL is requested or the source is modified.
-If an increase in the PSEL is requested or the source is modified, the Department will evaluate whether New Source Review applies.
+(B) If the combined source PSEL, without a requested increase over the existing combined PSEL, exceeds the combined netting basis plus the SER, the source may continue operating at the existing combined source PSEL without becoming subject to Major New Source Review until such time that the source requests an increase in the PSEL or the source is modified.
+If a source requests an increase in the PSEL or the source is modified, DEQ will evaluate whether Major New Source Review will be required.

 (2) When one source is split into two or more separate sources:

+(a)The netting basis and SER can only be transferred to the new source or sources if they and the original source all belong to the same major industrial group (i.e., that have the same two-digit code) as described in the Standard Industrial Classification Manual, (U.S. Office of Management and Budget, 1987) or if the new source is a combined heat and power facility that had been supporting the same major industrial group;.

-(a) The netting basis and the SER for the original source is split amongst the new sources as requested by the original permittee.
+(b) The netting basis and the SER for the original source are split amongst the new sources as requested by the original permittee;

+(c) The amount of the netting basis that is transferred to the new source or sources may not exceed the potential to emit of the existing emissions units involved in the split; and

-(b) The split of netting basis and SER must either:
+(d) The split of netting basis and SER must either:

-(A) be sufficient to avoid New Source Review for each of the newly created sources or
+(A) Be sufficient to avoid Major New Source Review for each of the newly created sources; or

-(B) the newly created source(s) that become subject to New Source Review must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.
+(B) The newly created source that becomes subject to Major New Source Review must comply with the requirements of OAR 340 division 224 before beginning operation under the new arrangement.

-(3) The owner of the device or emissions unit must maintain records of physical changes and changes in operation occurring since the baseline period.
+(3) Permittees must maintain records of physical changes and changes in operation occurring since the baseline period or most recent Major New Source Review action.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]